sematext/docs/docs/integration/kafka.md

 ### Monitoring Producers

-To have the full visibility into the whole Kafka pipeline it is crucial to monitor your Kafka producers as well.
-If your are using Java or Scala as the language of your choice for the producers implementation you need to install the Kafka Monitoring Agent on each host working as Kafka producer by running the following command (i.e. for CentOS):
+To have the full visibility into the entire Kafka pipeline it's crucial to monitor your Kafka producers as well.
+If you're using Java or Scala as the language of choice for the producers' implementation you need to install the Kafka Monitoring Agent on each host working as a Kafka producer by running the following command (i.e. for CentOS):

 ```bash
 sudo wget https://pub-repo.sematext.com/centos/sematext.repo -O /etc/yum.repos.d/sematext.repo